ReneSteinmaurer/minimal-kurrentdb-quarkus-bug/README.md

 # Minimal Reproduction: KurrentDB + Quarkus Bug

-This repository demonstrates an issue when using the Java KurrentDB (EventStoreDB) gRPC client within a Quarkus application.

 ## Steps to Reproduce

 1. Start KurrentDB via Docker Compose:
 2. Start the Quarkus application:
 3. Trigger the endpoint:

 ## Expected